awasisto/android-clean-architecture-samples/README.md

 - Domain

-  This layer contains business logic such accessing data sources, data processing, etc.
+  This layer contains business logic such as accessing data sources and combining them, data processing, etc.

 - Data